shahahmad/chcbot/README.md

 and three columns separated by "\t".
 The fist column is the primary key, the second column contains the the secondary keys and the last column is the response.

+Here are some criteria the input data must follow:

 1. For the time being only a single primary key can be given, but multiple secondary keys can be given separated by commas.